Blog / Why do Shopify SEO projects fail?

 Deep down, you know that a definite, linear solution cannot possibly solve a problem this complicated.
 When the proposed solution is simple, but the problem feels chaotic, the disconnect is palpable.
 Most people's experience of SEO is defined by partners who go broad, but never deep enough to solve the specific friction points of a complex business.

 In the past, the industry treated SEO as platform agnostic.
 The logic was that a canonical tag is a canonical tag, regardless of the CMS.
-But that is simply not true when it comes to execution.
-Solving a technical issue on Magento or WooCommerce is a completely different challenge to solving it on Shopify.
+And at the strategy layer (the top of the diagram below), this is true.
+Whether you are on Magento or Shopify, the principles of taxonomy and user intent are identical.

 The final failure point is simply getting the work done.